 Southwestern’s large research-quality reflecting telescope was donated to the Physics Department by Max Allen, a local engineer and builder who was also an amateur astronomer.
-This Meade LX-200 with Schmidt-Cassegrain* optics and a 16” primary mirror has a digital CCD camera for taking digital images that can be viewed and processed on a computer.
 This instrument is used by faculty and students for research, and programs of general interest to the public are conducted each month during the academic year.

 On hand to guide viewing will be S.U.
-Physics Department faculty and talented observers from the Williamson County Astronomy Club.
+Fountainwood Observatory staff and talented observers from the Williamson County Astronomy Club.
 Fountainwood Viewing Nights are always FREE and OPEN TO THE PUBLIC.
 The Observatory is located on the northeast side of campus adjacent to the Rockwell Baseball Field.

-Note: The Sun and Moon data listed above are from the USNO Naval Oceanography Portal.
+Sun and Moon data from the USNO website.

 Public Night, Saturday, August 22, 2015, 8 PM to 10:30 PM CDT

 Sunset 8:07 PM CDT.
 Astronomical twilight ends 9:30 PM CDT.
 Lunar Phase: 50% - first quarter, the Moon is above the horizon for the entire event.

 Public Night, SUNDAY, September 27, 2015, 8 PM to 10:30 PM CDT (Total Lunar Eclipse!)